allanmozart/bookflix/README.md

 # Bookflix

-This project it was developed during the Mindera Frontend Bootcamp at 2023.
+This project was developed during the Mindera Frontend Bootcamp at 2023.
 The idea is to create a page inspired on Netflix layout but interacting with a book API.

 ## How to run